 Balin fumbled for his pickaxe, knuckles white around the handle.
 “Bit late for that, isn’t it?”

-The first goblin appeared across the river, rushed towards Dulint.
-Dulint dodged and swung his axe in a merciless arc.
-The creature collapsed and dark blood stained the forest floor.
+The first goblin rushed Dulint.
+He sidestepped and swung his axe in a vicious arc.
+The creature dropped, dark blood spreading across the forest floor.

 Another charged at Balin.
 The young dwarf swung wildly, his pickaxe whistling through empty air.
 The goblin’s blade sliced across his arm, drawing a pained cry.